- Collaborators: Charlotte Vaxelaire

 - Construction: Maestro Miguel Ramos + ENOBRA + Edison Marcial

 - Country: Ecuador

 Text description provided by the architects.
-Built in the late eighteenth century, at first sight the house gave the impression of not being useful at all.
-It had only one-floor plan, the brick floor was broken, the eighty square meters were dark and cold, and the wood roof structure was rotten.
-Only the earth walls seemed able to be refurbish, which at first glance they did not look so bad at all.
+Built in the late eighteenth century, at first sight, the house gave the impression of not being useful at all.
+It had only a one-floor plan, the brick floor was broken, the eighty square meters were dark and cold, and the wood roof structure was rotten.
+Only the earth walls seemed able to be refurbished, which at first glance they did not look so bad at all.

 The family does not seek privacy: the kitchen, living, dining, and bathroom are for communal use.
 Almost public because the project is thought to receive visitors and friends all the time.
 In this house for all, the private space is reduced to the bed of each one of the members of the family.